oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

   -  `kubectl exec -it storefront-588b4d69db-w244b -- /bin/bash`

 You are now inside the container.
-Type the following commands here:
+Let's look atround

+  3. Inside the container type

   -  `ls /conf`